Generic configurations in 2D strongly competing systems: Proofs of Propositions , and

-We then conclude that there exists a continuous extension $V$ of $|\Re F_{z_0,f}|$ to the whole $\D$.
 The extension $V$ is indipendent from the choice of the cuts $L_j$.
 Indeed, consider a different simply connected domain $\widetilde \Omega$ obtained by taking away a set of non-intersecting segments $\widetilde L_j$ with $L_j =\widetilde L_j$ for every $j$ except one index $j_0$ (see Figure \ref{f.bo}).